 If you’re passionate about animals, consider making a living helping the finned, furred and feathered.

-According to The U.S Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, 2016-17, the median expected annual salary for veterinary technicians is $31,070.
+According to The U.S Bureau of Labor Statistics’ (BLS) 2019 Occupational Employment Statistics, the average annual salary for veterinary technicians is $35,560.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.